Asking Su Min Yang

 RWTH Business School: What should future students know about the MME TIME program? / What is your advice to those interested in the MME TIME program?

 Su Min: Make sure to be prepared for hard-core studying.
 Be open minded and excited for learning completely new and different things from STEM subjects.
 The more devoted and committed you are the more you will get out of the program.
 All the possibilities are there.
 What the program offers itself is like puzzle pieces.
 It will be solely up to you, how you want to shape yourself inside the program and to create a masterpiece of yourself with the given ingredients.

 I believe once I’m done with the program, I will have more insights into the business world.
 The more you know the more opportunities lie ahead of you.
 Time to become a valuable T-shaped person in your company!

 RWTH Business School: Describe the MME TIME program in one word!

 Su Min: Puzzle.

-For more information about our award-winning blended-learning Master Management and Engineering program in Technology, Innovation, Marketing and Entrepreneurship (MME TIME) at Germany’s leading technical University RWTH Aachen please follow this link.
+For more information about our award-winning blended-learning M.Sc.
+Management & Engineering in Technology, Innovation, Marketing and Entrepreneurship (MME TIME) at Germany’s leading technical university RWTH Aachen please follow this link: